 It is important to note that the above procedure is not circular although a solar model spectrum has been used: the resulting ACE-FTS spectrum is not identical with the model transmission spectrum which has been introduced in the analysis.
 The model spectrum was used only to improve the detection limit for the channelling spikes in the Fourier domain by reducing the contribution of the solar features.
-The main defect in the constructed solar transmission spectrum is that it has been high-pass filtered in the analysis process, so while individual solar lines are preserved, any broadband solar absorption features wider than several 10's cm-1 would be removed.
+The main defect in the constructed solar spectrum is that it has been high-pass filtered in the analysis process, so while individual solar lines are preserved, any broadband solar absorption features wider than several 10's cm-1 are removed and no information concerning the photospheric intensity as function of wavenumber is provided.
+To reflect these limitations we refer to this result as a "solar transmission spectrum" instead of a "solar spectrum".
 The same caveat holds for the ATMOS solar spectrum as well, because on-orbit blackbody measurements are not available for ACE-FTS and ATMOS.
 Such auxiliary measurements would allow the actual broadband spectral sensitivities to be determined.
-Fig. 6 shows a section of the ACE-FTS solar transmission spectrum and the two ATMOS results.
+Fig. 7 shows a section of the ACE-FTS solar transmission spectrum and the two ATMOS results.
 Due to the excellent noise level achieved in the ACE-FTS spectrum weak absorption features near 3030 cm-1 are clearly visible which are on the order of the noise level in the ATMOS ATLAS-3 spectrum.